southctrl/yt-cipher-bun/README.md

 ## Authentication

-You'll need to set the `API_TOKEN` environment variable in your `docker-compose.yml` file.
+You can optionally set the `API_TOKEN` environment variable in your `docker-compose.yml` file to require a password to access the service.

-Requests without a valid `Authorization: <your_token>` header will be rejected.
+Requests without a valid `Authorization: <your_token>` header will be rejected if you have a token set.

 ## Config